-If you want to do an internship, you must have located and secured an internship (you can work with Career Services).
+If you want to do an internship, you must locate and secure internship (you should work with Career Services).
 If you want to do a professional project, you must work with your current employer and have an agreement on some substantive project.

 If you want to do a research project, you must have a specific topic and plan and show a willingness to do the hard work of original scholarship.

-If you want to do a creative project, you must have a specific project in mind.
+If you want to do a media content creation project, you must have a specific project in mind.
 Whatever you decide, there is an expectation of 80 hours of logged work over the course of the enrolled term.

 Step 2—Fill out the appropriate paperwork

-You will not be enrolled in a capstone course until you fill out all appropriate paperwork.
-For instance, an internship requires a specific description of the internship as a communication internship and signed by a site supervisor.
-If you are doing a professional project, research project, or creative project, you also need a full description of your experience and signatures from agency personnel or faculty research mentor.
+You will not be approved to enroll in the capstone course until you fill out all appropriate paperwork and contracts.
+For instance, an internship requires a specific description of the internship as a communication or media internship and signed by a site supervisor.
+If you are doing a professional project, research project, or content creation project, you also need a full description of your experience and signatures from agency personnel or faculty research mentor.

-You will not be enrolled in a capstone course until all paperwork has been properly submitted and experiences approved by the capstone director.
+You will not be able to enroll in the capstone course until all paperwork has been properly submitted and experiences approved by the capstone director.

 Step 3—Take the class

-You cannot enroll yourself in the capstone experience on your own.
-You will be placed in the appropriate class depending on your proposed experience.
-If you are doing an internship, you will be placed in COMM A497.
-If you are doing any kind of other project, you will be placed in COMM A499.
-There will be expectations of classwork beyond the work of the experience.
+You cannot enroll yourself in the capstone experience on your own without approval.
+After approval, you will be able to enroll in the appropriate class.
+There will be expectations of classwork beyond the work of the capstone project.

-For any questions related to the capstone, contact the Capstone Director Dr. Jason Munsell.
+For any questions related to the capstone, contact Capstone Director Dr. Jason Munsell.

 Location: H&SS B11